 Roleplaying games are made for children as well as adults, so RPG companies have had to be careful with sexual content.
 There have only been a few references to sex in mainstream Dungeons and Dragons products, but there have always been a few.
 The first edition Dungeon Master's Guide had a random harlot table (which used just about every term for “whore” that the nineteenth century could provide).
 Every now and then, mating habits and gestation were discussed for different creatures.
 Alluring artwork can be seen throughout later editions, and birth control methods are listed in the 3rd edition Forgotten Realms Campaign Setting.

-As the years continue to pass, the book has only become older and more difficult to find, but the subjects it covered come up continually because people want ways to integrate sex with roleplaying.
+As the years continue to pass, the books have only become older and more difficult to find, but the subjects they covered come up continually because people want ways to integrate sex with roleplaying.
 They want to move beyond cybersex and bad jokes toward a systematic approach that blends sexual concerns with fantasy themes and game structure.
 And folks are curious enough to spend time debating about it, writing about it, and even paying for it.
 It isn't likely to go away, but it can go beyond what's been done before.
 The first step is both the simplest and the most difficult.

 Communicate & Listen